Understanding Web Browser Automation

 Better Element Queries

-To have thirtyfour “wait” until an element has loaded, we use the query() method which provides
+To have thirtyfour wait until an element appears, we use the query() method, which provides a

-a “builder” interface for constructing more flexible queries.
-Again, this uses one of the By
+builder interface for constructing flexible queries.
+Again, this uses one of the By selectors.

 The query() method is the recommended way to search for elements.
 The find() and find_all()